Cookie Consent FAQs

 Now that website users have to actively opt-in for cookies, we are seeing that some are choosing not to opt-in.
 These users can still engage with content on the site without giving consent, however that activity will not be measured by Google Analytics.

 Analysing the click data from marketing activities used to drive traffic, such as social media advertising, native ads and email, we are maintaining levels of engagement which suggests that users are still visiting the content.
 However, as we now cannot track all traffic this means there is the possibility that your report will show lower traffic rates than previously experienced, as some of the traffic data is essentially hidden.
+We have introduced a new metrics called Calculated Page Views to ensure you have visibility of the total reach of your article.

 Does it affect all traffic from different marketing channels in the same way?